Eugenics in the United States: Sterilization of women

-Sterilization abuse brought to media attention
+Media attention

-In 1972, United States Senate committee testimony brought to light that at least 2,000 involuntary sterilizations had been performed on poor black women without their consent or knowledge.
+In 1972, U.S. Senate committee testimony brought to light that at least 2,000 involuntary sterilizations had been performed on poor black women without their consent or knowledge.
 An investigation revealed that the surgeries were all performed in the South, and were all performed on black women with multiple children who were receiving welfare.
 Testimony revealed that many of these women were threatened with an end to their welfare benefits unless they consented to sterilization.
 These surgeries were instances of sterilization abuse, a term applied to any sterilization performed without the consent or knowledge of the recipient, or in which the recipient is pressured into accepting the surgery.
 Because the funds used to carry out the surgeries came from the U.S. Office of Economic Opportunity, the sterilization abuse raised suspicions, especially among members of the black community, that "federal programs were underwriting eugenicists who wanted to impose their views about population quality on minorities and poor women."

 Despite this investigation, it was not until 1973 that the issue of sterilization abuse was brought to media attention.
 On June 14, 1973, two black girls, Minnie Lee and Mary Alice Relf, ages fourteen and twelve, respectively, were sterilized without their knowledge in Alabama by the Montgomery Community Action Committee, an OEO-financed organization.
 The summer of that year, the Relf girls sued the government agencies and individuals responsible for their sterilization.
 As the case was being pursued, it was discovered that the girls' mother, who could not read, unwittingly approved the operations, signing an 'X' on the release forms; Mrs. Relf had believed that she was signing a form authorizing her daughters to receive Depo-Provera injections, a form of birth control.
 In light of the 1974 case of Relf v.
 Weinberger, named after Minnie Lee and Mary Alice's older sister, Katie, who had narrowly escaped also being sterilized, the Department of Health, Education, and Welfare (HEW) were ordered to establish new guidelines for its government sterilization policy.
 By 1979, the new guidelines finally addressed the concern over informed consent, determined that minors under the age of 21 and those with severe mental impairments who could not give consent would not be sterilized, and articulated the provision that doctors could no longer claim that a woman's refusal to be sterilized would result in her being denied welfare benefits.

-Sterilization of Latina women
+Latinas

-The 20th century demarcated a time in which compulsory sterilization heavily navigated its way into primarily Latinx communities, against Latina women.
+The 20th century demarcated a time in which compulsory sterilization heavily navigated its way into primarily Latino communities, against Latina women.
 Locations such as Puerto Rico and Los Angeles, California were found to have had large amounts of their female population coerced into sterilization procedures without quality and necessary informed consent nor full awareness of the procedure.

+Archival data from California's program that ran from 1920 to 1945 has shown there was a 59% increased risk of sterilization for Latinas when compared to non Latinas, potentially highlighting institutional bias.